Evaluation

 Unambiguous Regret

-Given a cost vector \(\hat{c}\), there may be multiple optimal solutions of \(\underset{\mathbf{w} \in S}{\min}\;\hat{\mathbf{c}}^T \mathbf{w}\).
-Unambiguous Regret Loss \(l_{URegret}(\hat{\mathbf{c}}, \mathbf{c}) = \underset{\mathbf{w} \in W^*(\mathbf{c})}{\max} \mathbf{w}^T \mathbf{c} - z^*(\mathbf{c})\) considers the worst cases.
+When a predicted cost vector \(\hat{c}\) yields multiple optimal solutions for \(\underset{\mathbf{w} \in S}{\min}\;\hat{\mathbf{c}}^T \mathbf{w}\), the unambiguous regret considers the worst case: \(l_{URegret}(\hat{\mathbf{c}}, \mathbf{c}) = \underset{\mathbf{w} \in W^*(\mathbf{c})}{\max} \mathbf{w}^T \mathbf{c} - z^*(\mathbf{c})\).

 - pyepo.metric.unambRegret(predmodel, optmodel, dataloader, tolerance=1e-05)